8 Useful Tips for Storing Glassware and Chinaware

 - Standard wrapping paper – This is a great all overall solution and is easily available.

-A word of caution: under any circumstances, do not use newspapers as substitutes for wrapping materials.
-The ink on these publications can leave stains which are next to impossible to remove without causing additional damage.
+A word of caution: Under any circumstances, do not use newspapers as substitutes for wrapping materials.
+The ink from these publications can leave stains that are nearly impossible to remove without damaging your products, especially fragile dishes and fine china.

 Use cardboard dividers — they’re your friends!

 Another great way to keep your drinking glasses and china cups secure inside a container is to use cardboard dividers.
-These serve as partitions to separate and protect boxed items during storage or shipping.
+These act as partitions to separate and protect each product during storage or shipping.

 Cell dividers are the most popular type of cardboard dividers and can be easily obtained at your local supermarket or online.
-They also work together with wrapping paper or bubble wrap, further enhancing the protective layer around your fragile tableware.
+They work well in combination with wrapping paper or bubble wrap, enhancing the protective coating around your tableware and accessories.
+This is applicable regardless of the colour of the cell divider.

 Make sure the box is fully secure